Read time 5 minutes

-- Provide Office 365 licenses to the users – When you have synchronized the Office 365 user’s credentials, you need to provide Office 365 licenses so that the mailboxes are fully prepared to receive the mailbox items from on-premises Exchange.
+- Provide Office 365 licenses to the users: Once you’ve successfully synchronized the credentials of the Office 365 user, the next step is to allocate Office 365 licenses.
+This crucial action ensures that the mailboxes are fully equipped to seamlessly receive mailbox items from your on-premises Exchange server.

 - Follow Setup >> Data Migration.
 At the Migration page, choose Exchange.

 - Select the mailboxes at the Data Migration page and click the Start Migration option.

 - The migration will start, and its status will be presented in the Migration Status.